 - Add the lobster meat or seafood and toss until coated with butter.

 - Add the lobster stock, sherry, salt, black pepper, potatoes, and cayenne.
 Bring the mixture to a simmer until the potatoes are tender.

 - Add the paprika and cream, season with salt and pepper, and garnish with chives.

 - Ladle the stew into bowls, add seasoning, and serve with fresh crusty bread or oyster crackers.

 Fresh Maine Seafood Right at Your Doorstep for Your Soup and Stew Needs

 Freshly sourced seafood not only tastes better, but it also makes warm, rich, and delicious soups and stews.
-Regardless of your location, you can enjoy fresh Maine seafood delivered right to your door.
+You can enjoy fresh Maine seafood delivered right to your door regardless of location.

 Order Maine lobster and other delicious seafood from Klenda Seafood, fresh and delivered directly to your door!
 Contact us— we would be happy to answer any of your questions.